connxio/docs/docs/integrations/adapters/outbound/discard.md

 # Discard

-Connxio (CX) lets customers send messages from the CX and discard them for testing purposes.
-This is great tool for debugging and logging your messages as they get processed by the CX pipeline.
+Connxio lets customers send messages from the Connxio and discard them for testing purposes.
+This is great tool for debugging and logging your messages as they get processed by the Connxio pipeline.

-## Limitations

-The Discard adapter serves only one purpose.
-Any potential limitations would be a result of the logging systems used.

 ## Using the Discard adapter